fachrysann/EmotionRecognition_DeepLearning/README.md

 Here's the difference between FER2013 and FER2013+ according to Microsoft Github:
 ![Dataset Cover](Images/FER+vsFER.png)

 The dataset contains 28,386 images for training and 7,099 images for testing.
+There are 8 classes in total which anger, contempt, disgust, fear, happiness, neutral, sadness, surprise.
 All images are 48x48 pixels.

 ## 🧠 Results with MiniVGG